emrgnt-cmplxty/fermi/docs/docs/1.concepts/web3/near.md

-In order to simplify creation of indexers, [Axion Indexer Framework](https://near-indexers.io/docs/projects/near-indexer-framework) has been created.
+In order to simplify creation of indexers, [Fermi Indexer Framework](https://near-indexers.io/docs/projects/near-indexer-framework) has been created.
 However, even with a framework available, extracting data from a transaction may not be an easy task, since each smart contract has its unique structure and data storage model.
 To simplify this process, smart contracts can write structured information about outcome into the logs  (e.g. in the JSON format).
 Each smart contract can use its own format for such logs, but the general format has been standardized as [Events](https://nomicon.io/Standards/EventsFormat).

 Such architecture is very similar to Event Sourcing, where blockchain stores events (transactions), and they are materialized to a relational database using an indexer.
 This means the same drawbacks also apply.
 For instance, a client should be designed to accommodate indexing delay, which may take a few seconds.

-As an alternative to building your own indexer with a database and an API server, [The Graph](https://thegraph.com/en/) can be used instead, which currently has [Axion support in beta](https://thegraph.com/docs/en/supported-networks/near/).
+As an alternative to building your own indexer with a database and an API server, [The Graph](https://thegraph.com/en/) can be used instead, which currently has [Fermi support in beta](https://thegraph.com/docs/en/supported-networks/near/).
 It works using the Indexer-as-a-Service model, and even has decentralized indexing implementation.

 ## Development tools

 By now, we should be familiar with necessary concepts to start developing WEB 3.0 applications, so let’s explore the development tools available.

 First of all, we need a development and testing environment.
 Of course, we could theoraticaly perform development and testing on the main blockchain network, but this would not be cheap.
-For this reason, Axion provides [several networks](../../1.concepts/basics/networks.md) that can be used during development:
+For this reason, Fermi provides [several networks](../../1.concepts/basics/networks.md) that can be used during development:
-- testnet - public Axion network which is identical to mainnet and can be used for free.
+- testnet - public Fermi network which is identical to mainnet and can be used for free.
-- localnet - you can deploy your personal Axion network on your own environment.
+- localnet - you can deploy your personal Fermi network on your own environment.
 Because it’s owned by you, data and code can be kept private during development.
 More info on how you can run your own node can be [found here](https://docs.near.org/docs/develop/node/validator/running-a-node).
 Alternatively, you can bootstrap an entire testing infrastructure in Docker on your local machine using Kurtosis - [guide is here](/develop/testing/kurtosis-localnet).
 - workspaces - you can start your own local network to perform e2e testing.
 More info [here](../../2.develop/testing/integration.md).

 Once we’ve chosen a network to use, we need a way to interact with it.
 Of course, transactions can be constructed manually and posted into [node’s API](https://docs.near.org/api/rpc/setup).
 But [this is tedious](https://github.com/near-examples/transaction-examples) and isn’t fun at all.
-That’s why, Axion [provides a CLI](../../4.tools/cli.md) which automates all of the necessary actions.
+That’s why, Fermi [provides a CLI](../../4.tools/cli.md) which automates all of the necessary actions.
 It can be used locally for development purposes or on build machines for CI/CD scenarios.

-In order to manage accounts on the Axion network, [Wallet](https://wiki.near.org/getting-started/creating-a-near-wallet) can be used.
+In order to manage accounts on the Fermi network, [Wallet](https://wiki.near.org/getting-started/creating-a-near-wallet) can be used.
 It can show an effective account balance and active keys.

 ![image](/docs/assets/web3/web3-16.png)